Non-Cumulative Preferred Shares of Stock Fraud Attorney

 • No extra dividends are owed: Because these shares do not accumulate, the company does not have to worry about paying any missed dividends to shareholders.
 This means the company has more options with its cash flow and less of a need to raise capital for the company because of extra dividends being paid out to shareholders.

-Know Your Rights with Investment Fraud
+Protect Your Future: Know Your Rights in Investment Fraud Cases

 Non-cumulative preferred stock should always be purchased from a licensed broker.
 While brokers should provide you with all of the investment risks and disclosures about a stock before you invest, you must also do your due diligence.
 You should research the broker and the company before investing.
 There is very little you can do if a broker misrepresents the stock—your only choice would be to file a FINRA arbitration claim.
 You can prepare ahead of your claim by speaking with a skilled investment attorney from Erez Law.
 We will do everything in our power to make sure you get the best outcome possible.